triton-inference-server/python_backend/README.md

 3. You can share a single execution environment across multiple models.
 You need to provide the path to the tar file in the `EXECUTION_ENV_PATH` in the `config.pbtxt` of all the models that want to use the execution environment.

+4. If you need to compile the Python backend stub, it is recommended that you compile it in the official Triton NGC containers.
+Otherwise, your compiled stub may use dependencies that are not available in the Triton container that you are using for deployment.
+For example, compiling the Python backend stub in Ubuntu 16.04 while the Triton server is using Ubuntu 20.04 can lead to unexpected errors.

 ## Error Handling